 Click here for an index to the deeds for the predecessor buildings at 260 Clarendon (99 Commonwealth) and 107 Commonwealth.

 260 Clarendon (99 Commonwealth) (Demolished)

 The Hotel Hamilton at 260 Clarendon (99 Commonwealth) was designed by Ware and Van Brunt, architects, and built ca. 1869.
-It was one of the first apartment buildings in the Back Bay, and it was among the earliest buildings to have an elevator.
+It was the first apartment building in the residential portion of the Back Bay, and it was among the earliest buildings to have an elevator.